-Psychiatric nurses serve an essential function for society, for they determine diagnoses for people with mental disorders, provide care for the sick patients and implement treatments to help manage or improve their disorders.
+Psychiatric nurses serve an essential function for society, for they determine diagnoses for people with mental disorders, provide care for sick patients and implement treatments to help manage or improve their disorders.
 Although a different set of goals should be designed for each patient, there are certain broad objectives that should be achieved by psychiatric nurses when caring for all patients with mental disorders.

 Diagnose the Patient